Open-Building-Management/emontx_sniffer/DOCS.md

 If there is no incoming data in emoncms, you should check the add-on configuration, so that the credentials fit to the emoncms add-on configuration.

-It is possible to test the mqtt connectivity in command line.
+It is possible to test the mqtt connectivity in command line and it does not require to stop the addon.

 Start by listing all running containers with `docker container ls` and identify the emontx_sniffer among them :
 ```